segfal/KaraokeApp/README.md

 <div style="text-align: center;">

 # Welcome To Serenade 🎤
-## An app where you can sing with you friends at home 🏠
+## A real-time virtual karaoke platform where you can sing and view along with anyone from the comfort of your own home ♪🏠

 ![singer](./sing.gif)
 </div>